lk-geimfari/mimesis/docs/schema.rst

 and **\**kwargs** of the method *method*, after that you should describe the schema in lambda function (or any other callable object) and pass it to the object :class:`~mimesis.schema.Schema` and call method :meth:`~mimesis.schema.Schema.create`.

-Optionally, you can apply a *key function* to result returned by the method, to do it, just pass the parameter `key` with a callable object which returns final result.

 Example of usage: